qBraid/qBraid/README.md

 - Login to your account and open DevTools / inspector window (MacOS: Option-Command-I)
 - Go to Application -> Storage -> Cookies -> https://account.qbraid.com
 - The value corresponding to `REFRESH` is your API refresh token.
-  Note, your refresh token is updated monthly.
+  Note, this token is updated monthly.
 3. Take your account email and refresh token from step 2, and save it by calling `QbraidSession.save_config()`:

 ```python